seyramgabriel/brokencrystals/README.md

 _Install initial plugins and set your new user name and password:_

 * Go to "Manage jenkins",
-* Got to "Plugins",
+* Go to "Plugins",
 * Click on "Available Plugins"
 * Type "SonarQube scanner" in the search bar, check it,
 * Click "Install" on the top right corner
 * Scroll down and check the restart option.

-If Jenkins becomes inaccessible, go to the terminal and start the Jenkins container docker start container-id
+If Jenkins becomes inaccessible, go to the terminal and start the Jenkins container with this command ```docker start container-id```

 **eg.**
 ```